Best Gözleme in Istanbul: 7 Excellent Gözleme Restaurants

 1. Yiğit Sofram Gözleme ve Kahvaltı

 The room is full of antiques and carries a quiet Ottoman feel, with the odd Rumi quote to stumble across.
-With some luck, your table also gets buffalo kaymak (clotted cream), or the handmade jam made to a recipe passed down from mother to son.
+Add the kaymak with pine honey or the homemade jams to your order; both are on the menu as add-ons.
+One planning note: it is closed on Mondays.

 2. Cafe Privato Restaurant

 Cafe Privato leans into the historical side of the city.
-The kitchen turns out homemade, traditional dishes, gözleme and set breakfasts included, and vegetarian gözleme gets real attention here rather than a token line at the bottom of the menu.
+The kitchen turns out homemade, traditional dishes, gözleme and set breakfasts included, and vegetarian gözleme gets real attention on the menu.

 While you wait for your order, the staff like to share small pieces of local history, including the story of the nearby Galata Tower.
 Victorian-style chairs and wood-clad walls make the room feel like an older era.
+Prices sit mid-range for Galata, and a reservation helps at peak breakfast hours.
 If a long, slow morning meal is your idea of a good start, our list of the best breakfast places in Istanbul continues the theme.

 3. Çeşme Bazlama Kahvaltı Nişantaşı